 I'm an ecologist with a passion for wildlife conservation and communicating nature.
 I believe that art -- whether it's film, photography, writing, or something else -- has the power to persuade and motivate.
 That makes it crucial for protecting our wild places.

 I'm a National Geographic Explorer and Fulbright-National Geographic Digital Storytelling Fellow in Gorongosa National Park, Mozambique, and a Fellow with the International League of Conservation Photographers.
 I'm represented by Nature Picture Library.
 I have a masters degree in Ecology and Evolutionary Biology from Princeton University, which I completed with the help of a National Science Foundation Graduate Research Fellowship.
 Before that, I earned a BSc in Conservation and Resource Studies with an emphasis in Communicating Conservation in a Developing World from the College of Natural Resources at the University of California, Berkeley.
-I've traveled on three continents, including seven years traveling and working on wildlife and conservation projects in Africa.
+I've traveled on three continents, including ten years traveling and working on wildlife and conservation projects in Africa.